mologie/nicecmd/README.md

 ### Automatic naming

 This package will automatically derive a name for parameters and environment variables from the field name of your configuration structure.
-An optional prefix for environment variables (`HELLO_` in the example above) can be set.
-Names can be overridden via `param` and `env`:
+A prefix is derived from the first word of a command's `Use` line.
+Individual field names can be overridden via `param` and `env`:

 * `FooBarBaz string` is set via param `--foo-bar-baz` or env var `FOO_BAR_BAZ`
 * Use `param:"foo"` to change just the long form